TamimEhsan/interview-questions-bangladesh/README.md

 </summary>
 <br>
 [Answer]
-To sort  $nlog(n)$.
-Then for each time search $log(n)$.

-(Note from Tamim: It might be better to use linear search.
+You might be tempted to answer using binary search on sorted list but it might be better to use linear search.
 The internal mechanism for binary search has some constant overhead.
 For small number that overhead overshadows the benefit of logarithmic complexity.
 I ran both linear search and binary search.
-Linear search is about 5 times faster than binary search)
+Linear search is about 5 times faster than binary search
 <br/>
 </details>